praveens-git-bit/Ignite-Lab-2023/Exercise2.md

 	![Select Workflows](media/task-2.1.5.png)

+18. After you click on **Start, attach and run** check for the cluster to get attached to the notebook.

+	![Select Workflows]PowerBI/Cluster.png)

+`Note: Wait for 5 to 6 minutes before moving on to next step to get the successfull execution of notebook`

-18. Once the setup notebook runs successfully, mounting to the storage account is complete.
+21. Once the setup notebook runs successfully, mounting to the storage account is complete.

 ### Task 2.2: Create a Delta Live Table pipeline